mrkalePhotonApp/thermometer/README.md

 - **Current temperature**.
 The value is measured several times in a measurement burst and statistically smoothed with the library *SmoothSensorData* in order to stabilize analog-digital converter.
 Then the smoothed valued is exponentially filtered by the library *ExponentialFilter* in order to smooth steep changes in measurements.

 - **Minute temperature trend**.
 It is an averaged temperature change speed in centigrades pre minute.
-From two subsequent measurements and their real time period the instant trend is calculated as a ratio of temperature difference and time stamp difference and extrapolated to a minute.

 - **Minimal and maximal temperature**.
 Those are long term statistics stored in backup memory, so that they are retained across booting the microcontroller.

 ## Particle
 For debugging purposes after changing firmware or when something goes wrong.
 The microcontroller utilizes native publish mechanism of the Particle platform for sending event messaged to the cloud, which are observable in the **Particle Console**.
+The application publishes events in batches of maximal 4 of them according to the cloud politics subsequently.

 ## ThingSpeak